-A compost pile goes through several different processes that all affect eachother, much like a mini-ecosystem.
+A compost pile goes through several different processes that all affect each other, much like a mini-ecosystem.
 Sometimes, the system can go off-balance and problems can crop up, but these are usually fairly easy to correct.
 Some of the most common issues you are likely to encounter are:

 - Ammonia smell: Caused by too much nitrogen.
 Mix carbon-heavy material like dried leaves, straw or shredded newspaper into the pile.
 Make sure the pile does not get too dry by monitoring moisture levels after adding the extra carbon.

 - Rotting or other bad odors: Anaerobic conditions.
 Mix up material with a pitchfork or shovel to improve airflow.

 You may also be able to reduce odors by covering the pile with a burlap cloth, but this does not solve the underlying issue (and may make it worse by blocking additional airflow.
 Covers can be helpful for other reasons, however, such as retaining heat and moisture, so it is worth considering.

 There are two likely causes for a lack of heat in the pile:

 - Pile too small: Add more material to help insulate the pile and reduce heat loss at the surface.
 Make sure the pile is kept high; allowing it to spread out will increase surface area and heat loss.

 - Too much carbon: Add more nitrogen to the pile.
 Food scraps and coffee grounds are especially helpful in building up nitrogen levels.

 Progress is most likely slow due to one of the other issues listed here, such as low temperatures or low airflow.
 Improve general maintenance of the pile by turning it, adding more material, and keeping it moist to keep the microbial population active.
 Whenever microbes die off due to lack of oxygen, water, or other causes, they must build their populations back up to get the composting process going again.